St Helens and Runcorn Gap Railway: Independent company

 The new company then set about planning branch lines and connections.
 There had been a plan to build northwards from St Helens towards Southport to join the Southport and Euxton branch at Rufford.
 However this line was built only as far as Rainford.
 Here it joined the Lancashire Union Railway at Gerards Bridge Junction.
 The company bought land at Garston with the intention of building a dock and linking it with a line to Runcorn Gap.
 This opened as a single line on 1 July 1852, although the dock was not opened to shipping until 21 July 1853.
 On 21 May 1851, a sharp curve connection had been made on this line from the main line at what was to become known as Widnes Dock Junction.
 The following year a new Runcorn Gap station was opened nearer to the rapidly growing town of Widnes.
 The next project was to build a branch line to Warrington.
 This was opened on 1 February 1853, extending to a temporary station at White Cross, Warrington.
 In the following year it was extended to meet the Warrington and Stockport Railway.
 A station on this branch was opened at Cuerdley but this closed in January 1858.
 The creation of these branch lines created an unusual feature on British railways, a flat crossing.
 In the 1860s people could travel eastwards from Runcorn Gap to Warrington and, from there, to Manchester, London and many other places.
 They could also travel west to Liverpool by taking a ship at Garston.

 By 1860, there was considerable competition between the railway companies.
 The London and North Western Railway (LNWR) wanted to build a line between Edge Hill and Garston.
 Following discussions, the LNWR leased the line from Garston to Warrington under the London and North Western and St. Helens Railway Companies Arrangements Act 1860 (23 & 24 Vict. c. lxxix) with effect from 1 September 1860, paying £5,000 for the first year and £12,000 annually from 1861.
-On 29 July 1864, an act of Parliament, the St. Helens Canal and Railway Transfer Act 1864 (27 & 28 Vict. c. ccxcvi), was passed which allowed SHCR to be absorbed by LNWR, and the transfer took place on 31 July 1864.
+On 29 July 1864, an act of Parliament, the Saint Helen's Canal and Railway Transfer Act 1864 (27 & 28 Vict. c. ccxcvi), was passed which allowed SHCR to be absorbed by LNWR, and the transfer took place on 31 July 1864.
 Runcorn Gap station was renamed Widnes station on 1 September 1864.